tech-espm/pic-plantrecogniser/README.md

 # plantRecogniser - A Neural Network Aproach #

-This Artificial Neural Network was developed in Java 1.8 for recognise, based on inputs, plants of the family _Iris_.
+This Artificial Neural Network was developed in the IntelliJ IDE 2017.3.4 and using Java 1.8 for recognise, based on inputs, plants of the family _Iris_.

 -----------------------------------------------

 ## Inputs ##

-The input layer has __4__ nodes and accept this following normalized values:
+The input layer has __4__ neurons and accept this following normalized values:

 * 1. sepal length in cm
 * 2. sepal width in cm
 * 3. petal length in cm
 * 4. petal width in cm

-_Obs¹: You can find the input values at the data folder._
+_Obs: You can find the input values at the data folder._

 ----------------------------

 ## Structure ##

-You can find at the __paes._sigmoid_.training__ the training algorithm for the sigmoid function.
-This file contains the propagation and the backpropagation algorithm, and the main goal of this structure is to achieve the best Layer's weights.
+You can find at the packages __paes.training.c1__ or __paes.training.c2__, respectively, RNAs with one and two hidden layers.
+This files contains the propagation and the backpropagation algorithm (training algorithm).
+At __paes.test.c1__ or __paes.test.c2__, you can find the responsible classes for testing assertiveness rate.

 ### Variables ###